There are a few options for us to reach Langtang from Kathmandu.

 Rainy Season- A Season to Avoid

 If a vehicle gets stuck in the mud, this can affect the traffic for a long time.

-Even if you have to travel, make sure the road is experiencing no blockage.
-If landslides or some other disturbances block the road, follow an alternative route to Syabrubesi.
+Even if you have to travel, make sure the road is not blocked.
+If landslides or other disturbances block the road, follow an alternative route to Syabrubesi.

 Kathmandu- Tokha- Bidur- Betrawati- Dhunche – Syabrubesi